breatheco-de/capture-flag-ftp-brute-force/README.md

 3. **Obtain the first flag**

-    - Once inside the system as a valid user, check their home directory.
+    - Once inside the system as a valid user, check their personal directory.
     - Look for the flag.

 4. **Escalate privileges**